 Chinese Studies is an arts subject offered by the School of Modern Languages, Literatures and Cultures at Maynooth University.
-It is available in BA Arts Joint Honours (MH101) and also the following degrees including BA Music Technology (MH102), BCL Law and Arts (MH502) and BA International Finance and Economics (MH401).
+It is available in BA Arts Joint Honours (MH101) and also the following degrees BBS International Business (MH404), BBA Business and Languages (MH409) and BA International Finance and Economics (MH401).
 Students can take Chinese Studies either in the three-year BA degree as a major subject or the four-year BA International with the third year spent at one of Maynooth University 's partner universities in Beijing or Shanghai or other cities in China.
-Students will graduate with a BA Degree awarded by the National University of Ireland or a BA International if they spend a year studying abroad.
+Students will graduate with a BA degree awarded by the National University of Ireland or a BA International if they spend a year studying abroad.

 The programme is for beginners.
 No prior knowledge of Chinese is required.
 In first year students can take Chinese studies with two or three other subjects.
 In second and third year, Chinese Studies can be carried on as joint honours or as a minor subject in certain programmes.